kkilobyte/ubuntu/readme.md

 # What is this repo?
 Bypass the limits of what Github codespaces can do.
+# What am I supposed to do?
+Fork this repo and make a [codespace](https://github.com/codespaces), and use the codespace.
 # What are Github codespaces?
 Each codespace has Ubuntu , with two free options on specs, with rather a 2-core CPU VM, with 8 GB of RAM and 32 GB of storage, or a 4-core VM, with 16 GB of RAM and 32 GB of storage.
 # The funny part